Stay Connected

 Scheduling Events with the Kansas Forest Service

 Kansas Forest Service foresters and fire staff are proud to support public events that promote natural resource education and wildfire prevention.
 While we do our best to accommodate requests, participation is based on staff availability.
 Please submit your request using the form below, and we’ll be in touch as soon as possible.
-All requests should be submitted at least 8 weeks in adavance.
+All requests should be submitted at least 8 weeks in advance.